Azure/kubeflow-labs/6-distributed-tensorflow/README.md

 ## Distributed TensorFlow with Kubernetes and `TFJob`

 Thankfully, with Kubernetes and `TFJob` things are much, much simpler, making distributed training something you might actually be able to benefit from.
+Before submitting a training job, you should have deployed Kubeflow to your cluster.
+Doing so ensures that the `TFJob` custom resource is available when you submit the training job.

+As a prerequisite, you should already have a Kubernetes cluster running, you can follow [module 2 - Kubernetes](../2-kubernetes) to create your own cluster and you should already have Kubeflow running in your Kubernetes cluster, you can follow [module 4 - Kubeflow and TFJob Basics](../4-kubeflow-tfjob).

 #### A Small Disclaimer
 The issues we saw in the first part of this module can be categorized in two groups: